osmanatam/100-days-of-code/post-log.md

 Not publicly- but if you DM me I might tell you.

-I really want to say what the startups is on my blog here.
+I really want to reveal what the startup is, publicly on my blog here.
 I think it would be helpful to readers.

 But at the same time, their are benefits to keeping it quite.